Agepê

 Antônio Gilson Porfírio (August 10, 1942 – August 30, 1995), better known as Agepê, was a Brazilian singer and composer.
 His nickname consists of the initials AGP, of his name.

 His discography is characterized by a romantic and sensual style that some have called commercial.
-Its main success is the song Deixa eu te amar (Let me love you), illustrating the telenovela of the TV Globo Vereda tropical.
+Its main success is the song Deixa eu te amar (Let me love you), illustrating the telenovela of the TV Globo Vereda Tropical.
 His hit album Mistura Brasileira has sold over a million and a half copies.

 Biography

 Born in 1942 in Rio de Janeiro, Agepê worked as a baggage carrier.
 His first nickname was Ripinha.
 He worked also as a technical designer for the company Telecomunicações do Rio de Janeiro, which he then abandoned to pursue his artistic career.

 His recording career began in 1975 when he published Moro onde não mora ninguém (I live where no one lives), which was then remixed by Wando.
-Nine years later, he wrote and sang Let Me Love You, which was also the soundtrack of the telenovela Vereda tropical.
+Nine years later, he wrote and sang "Deixa eu te amar", which was also the soundtrack of the telenovela Vereda Tropical.

 He was part of a group of composers of the samba school Portela.
 He has also successfully remixed Cama e Mesa by Roberto Carlos and Erasmo Carlos.

 On August 27, 1995, he was admitted to the São Bernardo Clinic for an ulcer worsened by diabetes.
 The next day he went into a coma.
 He died on August 30 and was buried in the São Francisco Xavier cemetery in Caju, a neighborhood in Rio de Janeiro.